malloryfreeberg/training-material/topics/transcriptomics/tutorials/rb-rnaseq/tutorial.md

 [![Comparison of transcript reconsruction approaches](../../images/rnaseq_comparison.png)](https://bioinformatics.oxfordjournals.org/content/early/2015/09/08/bioinformatics.btv488/F5.large.jpg)

-**Comparison of transcript reconsruction approaches**<br>
+**Comparison of transcript reconstruction approaches**<br>
 Here *recall* (the number of correctly constructed forms divided by the total number of real forms) versus *precision* (true positives divided by the sum of true positives and false positives) are plotted for seven transcript assemblers tested on two simulated datasets: *EnsemblPerfect* and *EnsemblRealistic*.
-The shaded region is indicating suboptimal performance (i.e., the white, unshaded region is "good").
+The shaded region is indicating suboptimal performance (*i.e.*, the white, unshaded region is "good").
 The figure is from [Hayer:2015](https://bioinformatics.oxfordjournals.org/content/early/2015/09/03/bioinformatics.btv488.full.pdf+html).

-Based on these results [Cufflinks](https://cole-trapnell-lab.github.io/cufflinks/) and [StringTie](https://ccb.jhu.edu/software/stringtie/) have satisfactory performence.
+Based on these results [Cufflinks](https://cole-trapnell-lab.github.io/cufflinks/) and [StringTie](https://ccb.jhu.edu/software/stringtie/) have satisfactory performance.
 The following discussion is based on inner workings of StringTie.

 ### Transcriptome assembly with StringTie

-[StringTie](https://ccb.jhu.edu/software/stringtie/) assembles transcripts from spliced read alignemnts produced by tools such as STAR, TopHat, or HISAT and simultaneously estimates their abundances using counts of reads assigned to each transcript.
+[StringTie](https://ccb.jhu.edu/software/stringtie/) assembles transcripts from spliced read alignments produced by tools such as STAR, TopHat, or HISAT and simultaneously estimates their abundances using counts of reads assigned to each transcript.
 The following images illustrates details of StringTie workflow:

 ![StringTie algorithm](../../images/stringtie1.png)